Aleosiss/rising_tides/ReadMe.md

 >- Three "hero"-type units, each with unique three-branch skill trees
 >- A single Ghost "superclass" extension (as Soldier is to the Vanilla classes) which provides the following:
->  - Additional default abilities ("Mind Control", "Mind Wrack", "Mind Meld", "Reflection")
+>  - Additional default abilities ("Mind Control", "Mind Wrack", "Mind Meld")
->  - Shared abilities across child classes ("Teek", "Vital Point Targeting", "Fade")
+>  - Shared abilities across child classes ("Teek", "Fade")
 >- Special narrative missions to use these units in a controlled environment to ease balancing in a mod-rich environment

 This would be a bare-bones content mod.
 I also have the following content in mind, but would be out of my current capability to do alone (IE I would either need to develop the skills and/or obtain additional contributors, either volunteers or contractors):